-The second component of the Incentive Fee, the "Capital Gains Incentive Fee," payable at the end of each calendar year in arrears, equals, (i) prior to an Exchange Listing, 10% of cumulative realized capital gains from the initial closing date to the end of each calendar year, less cumulative realized capital losses and unrealized capital depreciation from the initial closing date to the end of each calendar year, and (ii) subsequent to an Exchange Listing, 17.5% of cumulative realized capital gains from the Listing Date to the end of each calendar year, less cumulative realized capital losses and unrealized capital depreciation from the Listing Date to the end of each calendar year.
+The second component of the Incentive Fee, the "Capital Gains Incentive Fee," payable at the end of each calendar year in arrears, equals, (i) prior to an Exchange Listing, 10% of cumulative realized capital gains from the initial closing date to the end of each calendar year, less cumulative realized capital gains from the Listing Date to the end of each calendar year, and (ii) subsequent to an Exchange Listing, 17.5% of cumulative realized capital gains from the Listing Date to the end of each calendar year, less cumulative realized capital gains from the Listing Date to the end of each calendar year, less cumulative realized capital losses and unrealized capital depreciation from the Listing Date to the end of each calendar year.
 Each year, the fee paid for the Capital Gains Incentive Fee is net of the aggregate amount of any previously paid Capital Gains Incentive Fee for prior periods.
 While the Investment Advisory Agreement neither includes nor contemplates the inclusion of unrealized gains in the calculation of the capital gains incentive fee, as required by U.S. GAAP, the Company accrues capital gains incentive fees on unrealized gains.
-This accrual reflects the incentive fees that would be payable to the Adviser if the Company's entire investment portfolio was liquidated at its fair value as of the balance sheet date even though the Adviser is not entitled to an incentive fee with respect to unrealized gains unless and until such gains are actually realized.
-The fees that are payable under the Investment Advisory Agreement for any partial period will be appropriately prorated.
-For the sole purpose of calculating the Capital Gains Incentive Fee, the cost basis as of the initial closing date for all of the Company's investments made prior to the initial closing date will be equal to the fair value of such investments as of the last day of the calendar quarter in which the initial closing date occurs; provided, however, that in no event will the Capital Gains Fee payable pursuant to the Investment Advisory Agreement be in excess of the amount permitted by the Advisers Act, including Section 205 thereof.
+This accrual reflects the incentive fees that would be payable to the Adviser if the Company's entire investment portfolio was liquidated at its fair value as of the balance sheet date even though the Adviser is not entitled to an incentive fee will be appropriately prorated.
+For the sole purpose of calculating the Capital Gains Incentive Fee, the cost basis as of the initial closing date for all of the Company's investments made prior to the initial closing date of the initial closing date ourse; provided, however, that in no event will the Capital Gains See that any of the calendar quarter in which the initial closing date ourse; provided, however, that in no event will the Capital Gains Fee payable pursuant to the Investment be in excess of the amount permitted by the Advisers Act, including Section 205 thereof.

+For the year ended December 31, 2023, the Company incurred performance-based incentive fees based on capital gains of \$0.3 million, of which \$0.3 million was related to unrealized gains.
 For the year ended December 31, 2022, the Company reversed previously recorded performance-based incentive fees based on capital gains of \$19.5 million.
-For the years ended December 31, 2021 and December 31, 2020, the Company incurred performance-based incentive fees based on capital gains of \$27.7 million and \$4.2 million, of which \$21.8 million and \$4.2 million, respectively, were related to unrealized gains.
+For the year ended December 31, 2021, the Company incurred performance-based incentive fees based on capital gains of \$27.7 million, of which \$21.8 million were related to unrealized gains.